-Founded in 1972, AIS was a pioneer in the development of innovative programs to help people impacted by mental health challenges to participate more fully in their communities.
+Founded in 1972, Marissa Bastidas and a small group who set up AIS as a pioneer in the development of innovative programs to help people impacted by mental health challenges so they could participate more fully in their communities.

 1972 -1976: AIS pioneered a community-based mental health service that was well-received by clients and mental health providers.
 Board volunteers created a supportive housing model.
 They oversaw the property management of seven apartment units above a store in the east end of the City of Toronto.
 This successful experience established a model and standard that many others have followed.
 Volunteerism was a mainstay of AIS.
 For over four years, the agency operated solely with the compassion and energy of volunteers!

 1986: AIS expanded the successful model.
 Constructing a 15-unit apartment building in Riverdale provided permanent, affordable, supportive housing to people who were living in transient situations.

 Newly hired community support workers provided tenants with a range of services such as assessment, supportive counseling, advocacy, and skills teaching.